jli2011/NetSniper/README.md

 **REQUIREMENTS:**

 This application works in both Powershell 2.0 and Linux Bash.
-One-time or Continuous scans are also available in the Powershell version.
+One-time or Continuous scans are also available in the Powershell versions.
 The Bash version incorporates both scans into one application.

 **INTRODUCTION VIDEO:**